PhilipPartsch/open-someip-spec/src/someip-rpc.rst

 * Event – a "Fire&Forget callback" that is only invoked on changes or cyclically and is sent from Server to Client.
 * Field – a representation of a remote property, which has up to one getter, up to one setter, and up to one notifier.

  * The field shall contain at least a getter, a setter, or a notifier.
  * A field does represent a status and thus has an valid value at all times on which getter, setter, and notifier act upon.

 * Notification Event – an event message the notifier of an field sends.
 The message of such a notifier cannot be distinguished from the event message; therefore, when referring to the message of an event, this shall also be true for the messages of notifiers of fields.
+* Initial Event – the first transmission of a Notification Event of a Field after start of subscription to transport the initial values of that Field.
 * Getter – a Request/Response call that allows read access to a field.
 * Setter – a Request/Response call that allows write access to a field.

  * The getter needs to return a value; thus, it needs to be a request/response call.
 The setter is a request/response call as well in order for the client to know whether the setter-operation succeeded.

 * Notifier – sends out event message with a new value on change of the value of the field
 * Service – a logical combination of zero or more methods, zero or more events, and zero or more fields (empty service is allowed, e.g. for announcing non-SOME/IP services in SOME/IP-SD).